Compressive Fourier collocation methods for high-dimensional diffusion equations with periodic boundary conditions: Problem setting

 When $m < N$, the system \eqref{eq:SC_system} admits infinitely many solutions and we need to introduce some form of regularization or, equivalently, a structural \emph{a priori} assumption on the solution $u$ that allows us to retrieve an accurate approximation of it from the underdetermined linear system.
 In this paper, we will achieve this by assuming that the solution $u$ be \emph{sparse} or \emph{compressible} with respect to the spectral basis $\{\Psi_{\bm{\nu}}\}_{\bm{\nu} \in \mathbb{Z}^d}$.
 We say that a solution $u = \sum_{\bm{\nu} \in\mathbb{Z}^d} c_{\bm{\nu}} \Psi_{\bm{\nu}}$ is $s$-sparse (with respect to the system $\{\Psi_{\bm{\nu}}\}_{\bm{\nu} \in \mathbb{Z}^d}$) if $\|\bm{c}\|_0 \leq s$.
 Moreover, informally, $u$ is compressible if its best $s$-term approximation error

 has a fast decay rate with respect to $s$ for some $p\geq 1$.
-Rigorous decay rates for the best $s$-term approximation error of functions with mixed smoothness can be found in, e.g., \cite[Chapter 9]{temlyakov2018multivariate}.
+Rigorous decay rates for the best $s$-term approximation error of functions with mixed smoothness can be found in, e.g., \citet[Chapter 9]{temlyakov2018multivariate}.
+For example, \cite[Theorem~9.1.4]{temlyakov2018multivariate} implies bounds of the form $\sigma_s(\bm{c})_2 \lesssim m^{-r+\alpha}(\log m)^{(d-1)(r-\beta)}$ when $u$ is such that its partial derivatives $u^{(r_1,\ldots,r_d)}$ satisfy $\|u^{(r_1,\ldots,r_d)}\|_{L^q} \leq 1$ for every $r_j \leq r \in \mathbb{N}$, where $\alpha,\beta \in [0, r)$ are suitable constants depending on $q > 1$.
+We also note that, under assumption \eqref{eq:suff_cond_diffusion} on the diffusion coefficient $a$, such mixed regularity conditions for the solution $u$ are implied by the analogous conditions on the forcing term $f$ (see, e.g., \cite[Section~6]{bungartz1999note} and \cite{griebel2009optimized}).
 In this paper, we do not focus on any function classes in particular, but only assume that the solution $u$ is sparse or compressible.

 This leads us to employ sparse recovery techniques to compute approximate solutions to the underdetermined linear system \eqref{eq:SC_system}.
 We consider two approaches for this.
-The first one is recovery via Orthogonal Matching Pursuit (OMP), defined in Algorithm~\ref{alg:OMP} (see Appendix~\ref{app:algo}).
+The first one is recovery via Orthogonal Matching Pursuit (OMP).
 One of the attractive features of OMP is its computational efficiency for small values of the target sparsity.

 The second approach is based on $\ell^1$ minimization, via the Quadratically-Constrained Basis Pursuit (QCBP) convex optimization program